TomasNovo/EscapeFromMars/README.md

 # EscapeFromMars

-This project was for the DJCO class at FEUP 2019/2020.
+This project was developed for the DJCO class at FEUP 2019/2020.
 It consists in a 2D game developed in Unity.

 ## Gameplay Snapshots